formkiq/docs.formkiq.com/docs/pro-and-enterprise/modules/document-generation.md

 ## Template Fields

-In the document generation API, template fields are specified using field names enclosed in curly backets, such as {field_name}.
+In the document generation API, template fields are specified using field names enclosed in curly backets, such as `{field_name}`.
 These placeholders indicate where dynamic data from the data document should be inserted within the template.

 During the document generation process, each placeholder in the template is replaced with the corresponding value from the data document based on the field name.

 ### Fields

-Fields within the template are represented by field names enclosed in curly brackets, e.g, {field_name}.
+Fields within the template are represented by field names enclosed in curly brackets, e.g, `{field_name}`.
 These placeholders are replaced with the corresponding values from the data document.

 #### Document Example